 - Use a credit card debt worksheet to list out all your debts.
 You specifically need to note each current balance and the APR.

-- Prioritize the list from highest APR to lowest.
+- Prioritize the list from high interest rate to lowest.

 - Now review your budget to cut any unnecessary expenses; this maximizes the cash flow you have available to pay off debt.

-- Make the minimum payments on all your debts except the one with the highest APR.
+- Make the minimum payments on all your debts except the one with the highest interest rate.